AlexMiloCS/food-recall-nlp-classifier/README.md

 > **Challenge:** SemEval-2025 Task 9, Subtask 1 (ST1) | [Kaggle Competition](https://www.kaggle.com/t/e6a57812ae554144a90823a7ddf48fd0)

 ## Overview
-This repository contains the code, data analysis, and final report for the **Food Hazard Prediction** task.
+This repository contains the code, data analysis, and final pipeline for the **Food Hazard Prediction** task.
 The objective is to build explainable classification systems capable of predicting hazard and product categories from the titles and texts of food-incident recall reports collected from the web.

-The model predicts two coarse-grained labels per text:
+The system predicts two coarse-grained labels per text:
-* **Hazard Category:** 10 distinct classes.
+* **Hazard Category:** 10 distinct classes (e.g., Allergens, Biological).
 * **Product Category:** 22 distinct classes.

 ## Dataset & Challenges